5 Unique Experiences for Your South Africa Bucket List

 34° 03′ S, 23° 22′ E

-Snorkeling with seals in Plettenberg bay is an experience you will not soon forget.
+Snorkeling with seals with Offshore Adventures in Plettenberg Bay is an experience you will not soon forget.
 As soon as you arrive by boat to the playful pod of seals, you can see their enthusiasm rising.
 Jump into the water with your snorkel and experience how playful these animals are.
 Don’t be surprised, because in all their enthusiasm the little ones will try to bite you and pull your fins.
 But we assure you that they will not harm you.
 They are just like little puppies, craving for attention and want you to play with them.

-Note: It can all be a bit much at first, but once you get used to the seals enthusiasm, it is a fantastic experience.
+Note: It can all be a bit much at first, but once you get used to the seal enthusiasm, it is a fantastic experience.
 The waterproof suit ensures that you float in the sea.
 However, this activity is not recommended for people who are not good swimmers or don’t feel confident in the water.

 Go snorkeling with seals in Plettenberg Bay

-Bungee jump from Bloukransbridge
+Bungee jump from Bloukrans bridge

 33° 58′ S, 23° 38′ E